 We’re at Sally’s, my favorite place, come here all the time.
 I like it because it’s quiet.
 It’s not the place you go to have a serious conversation so I don’t know why they’re here.
 Maybe they don’t know.
 It’s more like a library with a coffee bar and (now) shitty baristas.
 I like the quiche they make on Wednesdays and I like how I don’t have to order a soy cappuccino anymore they just bring it over.
 I know what you’re thinking, soy, but one time I tried it just for the hell of it and I’ve never gone back.
 I don’t know what else to tell you.
 It’s a beautiful Tuesday morning and the birds are singing so lovely I swear they opened the window in here just for them.
 I would have sat outside at one of them European type tables, it’s that kind of nice with the sun and the breeze and the girls in sundresses, but I had to charge my computer first, and now I’m pretty hooked on this heated conversation.

-“I’m not ready to have a baby,” he says, pulling his face down with the weight of his fingertips.
+“I’m not ready,” he says, pulling his face down with the weight of his fingertips.
 He is facing my direction so I’ve been observing and so far I notice his hands.
 He likes to run his fingers through his hair and play piano on his thighs.

 I can’t see her face but I know she’s pretty.
 Something about her hair maybe.
 It’s a soft, golden blonde and it looks perfectly straight and perfectly cut and you hope that it’s natural even though you know that it’s not.
 I can’t see her hands but her left foot has tapped at a steady tempo for the last hour.
 Maybe it’s the one thing keeping her from ripping his eyeballs out.